-U.S. Response to TBTA
+U.S. RESPONSE TO TBTA

 The U.S. standards system has its roots in private industry.
 Over the last century, it has successfully met marketplace needs on a sector-by-sector basis.
-It also has developed rules for consensus, transparency, openness, and due process, all of which have been adopted by the World Trade Organization as bedrock principles for developing sound and fair standards [2].
+It has developed the rules for consensus, transparency, openness, and due process that were adopted by the World Trade Organization as bedrock principles [2].

-Many of the principles of the TBTA were echoed in the 1995 National Technology Transfer Advancement Act (NTTAA) [13].
+The United States' WTO commitments, including conformance with the commitments embodied in the TBTA, were incorporated into U.S. law through a 1994 amendment to the Trade Agreements Act of 1979.
+Furthermore, many of the principles of the TBTA were echoed in the 1995 National Technology Transfer Advancement Act (NTTAA) [17].
 The NTTAA has three major implications for the relationship between the government and standardization: (1) government procurement, (2) government regulations, and (3) government participation in standards development.

-The NTTAA requires that, in general, "Federal agencies and departments shall use technical standards that are developed or adopted by voluntary consensus standards bodies, using such technical standards as a means to carry out policy objectives or activities determined by the agencies or departments."
-Unless the use of a private-sector standard is "inconsistent with applicable law or otherwise impractical," its use in specifying procurement criteria for a given purchase is mandatory [14].
+Under the NTTAA, federal agencies are directed to rely on voluntary consensus standards wherever feasible and appropriate in their regulatory, procurement and policy activities.
+In particular, "Federal agencies and departments shall use technical standards that are developed or adopted by voluntary consensus standards bodies, using such technical standards as a means to carry out policy objectives or activities determined by the agencies or departments."
+Unless the use of a private-sector standard is "inconsistent with applicable law or otherwise impractical," its use in specifying procurement criteria for a given purchase is mandatory [18].
 In parallel with Section 2.4 of the TBTA, the NTTAA also applies to government agencies in their regulatory activities; wherever possible, Federal regulations are to be consistent with voluntary consensus standards.

 In parallel with Section 2.6 of the TBTA, the NTTAA also requires that Federal agencies "shall, when such participation is in the public interest and is compatible with agency and departmental missions, authorities, priorities, and budget resources, participate with such bodies in the development of technical standards."
-This clause provides a route for direct government involvement in private standardization through voluntary consensusstandards bodies.
+This clause provides a route for direct government involvement in private standardization through voluntary consensus-standards bodies.
 We discuss this issue in greater detail below.

-In 1998, the Executive Office of the President issued Office of Management and Budget (OMB) Circular A-119 [15], which implements the NTTAA with specific policy and language.
+The United States interprets the term "appropriate international standardizing bodies" broadly, to include any voluntary consensus standards organization implementing the principles of TBTA Annex 4 and whose documents are used globally.
+At the same time, U.S. industry continues to experiment with different structures.
+The current government position was developed during the Clinton Administration and reflected in the 1998 Office of Management and Budget (OMB) Circular A-119 [19], which implements the NTTAA with specific policy and language.
 Circular A-119 specifies that each federal agency "must use voluntary consensus standards, both domestic and international, in its regulatory and procurement activities in lieu of government-unique standards, unless use of such standards would be inconsistent with applicable law or otherwise impractical."
-A-119 then interprets "voluntary consensus standards" using language far more specific that that of the NTTAA and generally in accord with ANSI accreditation rules [16].
-This definition excludes many consortia-developed standards, a fact that has been criticized before the U.S. House of Representatives [17].
+A-119 defines "voluntary consensus standards" using language far more specific that that of the NTTAA, in accord with the TBTA Annex 4 principles and, generally, with ANSI accreditation rules [20].
+This definition excludes many consortia-developed standards, a fact that has been criticized by some in U. S. industry, including in testimony before the U.S. House of Representatives [21].
 Circular A-119 has had specific regulatory implications.
-For example, a number of comments filed before the U.S. Federal Communications Commission (FCC) have referred to Circular A-119, and the agency has, in at least one case, taken note of the accordance of its decision with A-119 [18].
+For example, a number of comments filed before the U.S. Federal Communications Commission (FCC) have referred to Circular A-119, and the agency has, in at least one case, taken note of the accordance of its decision with A-119 [22].